farrelleoin93/12-acres-beer/README.md

+This is an ecommerce website for 12 Acres crafe beer company.
+12 Acres are a small family run brewery in Laois, Ireland.
+I recieved permission from 12 Acres to build this website using images and information that I found on their website and Facebook page.

-You can see the live website [here](https://farrelleoin93-12-acres.herokuapp.com/).
+**You can see the live website [here](https://farrelleoin93-12-acres.herokuapp.com/).**

 ![Responsiveness](https://github.com/farrelleoin93/12-acres-beer/blob/main/wireframes/responsive.PNG)